 - If project is related to faculty member's project, student must clearly indicate how the project is different from the faculty member's

-- Students can only earn Summer Scholars and Artists Program funding once
+- May only earn Summer Scholars and Artists Program funding once

 - Summer Scholars and Artists Program is meant to be the sole funding source for the student.
 Please discuss any other pending awards for the period with us.

-- Must be employed by Binghamton University throughout the duration of the award period
+- Must be employed by Binghamton University throughout the award period

-- Faculty mentors may receive funding to mentor only one student annually
+- May receive funding to mentor only one student annually

 - This award is made to allow recipients to devote their full attention to the proposed research, creative project, apprenticeship or individual study during the award period.
 Part-time employment is discouraged, but may be permitted under special circumstances and only with prior approval by the director of the Undergraduate Research Center.

-- Recipients will be invited to attend meetings during and immediately following the program
+- Recipients will attend meetings during and immediately following the program.

 - Recipients must submit a mid-summer report and a brief final report on the results of their summer experience immediately following the completion of the award period.